 Medical School Training

-Dr. Hansen is a member of the American Association of Naturopathic Physicians, The Arizona Naturopathic Medical Association, The American Preventive Medical Association, The American Holistic Medical Association, and The Physician’s Committee for Responsible Medicine.
+Dr. Hansen is a member of the American Association of Naturopathic Physicians, The Arizona Naturopathic Medical Association and the World Society of Anti-Aging Medicine.